-Having an eCommerce platform to sell your catering is one thing, but optimising your catering website to ensure a smooth purchase experience for your end customer is how you can drive meaningful growth to your revenue.
+Having an eCommerce platform to sell your catering is one thing, but optimizing your catering website to ensure a smooth purchase experience for your end customer is how you can drive meaningful growth to your revenue.
 With the variety of eCommerce platforms available today, it can be difficult choosing not just which one to host your website on, but which features can make the biggest impact to growing and sustaining your business.

 Considering the type of catering or prepared foods you offer and who you’re offering your services to can help decide which ecommerce feature will best suit your operations.
 For example, if you’re an independent caterer serving events exclusively, you may prioritise an Online Quote Request form on your main landing page.
 Alternatively, if you are a food wholesaler, you may wish to have customer account self service available for quick reordering of recurring orders to the same customers.